peterhinch/micropython-micropower/README.md

 The ``usb_connected`` logic simplifies debugging using a USB cable while minimising power when run without USB.
 The first boot detection is a potentially useful convenience.

+There are three ways to recover from standby: an rtc wakeup, a tamper input, and a wakeup input.
+See below for support for these in ``upower.py``.

 ## Nonvolatile memory and storage in standby